daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to search, browse and acquire titles in a service provider's collection.
+#### The user must be able to search, browse and acquire titles in a service provider's collection

 To provide a comprehensive search, browse, and acquisition experience, the reading app must enable users to search for titles within a service